-Azure DNS is a hosting service for DNS domains, providing name resolution using Microsoft Azure infrastructure.
-By hosting your domains in Azure, you can manage your DNS records using the same credentials, APIs, tools, and billing as your other Azure services.
+Azure DNS is a hosting service for DNS domains that provides name resolution by using Microsoft Azure infrastructure.
+By hosting your domains in Azure, you can manage your DNS records by using the same credentials, APIs, tools, and billing as your other Azure services.

 You can't use Azure DNS to buy a domain name.
-For an annual fee, you can buy a domain name using Azure Web Apps or a third-party domain name registrar.
-Your domains can then be hosted in Azure DNS for record management.
-See Delegate a Domain to Azure DNS for details.
+For an annual fee, you can buy a domain name by using Azure Web Apps or a third-party domain name registrar.
+Your domains then can be hosted in Azure DNS for record management.
+For more information, see Delegate a domain to Azure DNS.

 Reliability and performance

 DNS domains in Azure DNS are hosted on Azure's global network of DNS name servers.
-Azure DNS uses anycast networking so that each DNS query is answered by the closest available DNS server.
-This provides both fast performance and high availability for your domain.
+Azure DNS uses anycast networking.
+Each DNS query is answered by the closest available DNS server to provide fast performance and high availability for your domain.

-The Azure DNS service is based on Azure Resource Manager.
-So, you get Resource Manager features such as:
+Azure DNS is based on Azure Resource Manager, which provides features such as:

-resource locking - to lock a subscription, resource group, or resource to prevent other users in your organization from accidentally deleting or modifying critical resources.
+Resource locking to lock a subscription, resource group, or resource.
+Locking prevents other users in your organization from accidentally deleting or modifying critical resources.